telicent-oss/smart-caches-core/docs/event-sources/kafka.md

 are configuring other Kafka related class in your tests, e.g. `KafkaEventSource` or `KafkaSink`, then you can use the `consumerConfig(Properties)`/`producerConfig(Properties)` methods on the appropriate builders supplying the value from calling `SecureKafkaTestCluster.getClientProperties(String, String)`.

+#### mTLS Authentication

+As of `0.23.0` we added support for a `MutualTlsKafkaTestCluster` which is capable of running a single node Kafka cluster that has mTLS Authentication enabled.
+In order to use this cluster you will need to have created a `test-certs/` subdirectory that contains the following files:

+- `broker-truststore` containing the CA Root Certificate
+- `broker-keystore` containing the Brokers Signed Certificate and the CA Root Certificate
+- `client-trustore` containing the CA Root Certificate
+- `client-keystore` containing the Clients Signed Certificate and the CA Root Certificate
+- `credentials` containing the password used to secure all of the above, the password is currently required to be `squirrel`, future releases may make this more flexible.

+In this repository we provide a helper script and `openssl` CA Configuration file that can be used to generate these files appropriately, these are packaged into a artifact with classifer `certs-helper` that can be used as a test dependency with a Maven plugin used to invoke the script in your test environment.

+In this test cluster there is only a single test user which can be authenticated by using the `client-keystore`.
+The `AdminClient` supplied by calling `getAdminClient()` will already be configured with the admin credentials.
+If you are configuring other Kafka related class in your tests, e.g. `KafkaEventSource` or `KafkaSink`, then you can use the `consumerConfig(Properties)`/`producerConfig(Properties)` methods on the appropriate builders supplying the value from calling `MutualTlsKafkaTestCluster.getClientProperties()`.

 [1]: https://testcontainers.com